Labour would reignite smoking ban, shadow minister says

 Asked if Labour would reintroduce it, shadow work and pensions secretary Liz Kendall said: “If we’re elected we will make that happen and make it less likely that young people will smoke than vote Tory.”

+The Bill would make it illegal to sell tobacco products to anyone born after January 1 2009, with the aim of creating a “smoke-free” generation, and had been seen as a key test of his personal legacy.

-But speaking to reporters on the campaign trail on Friday, he said the Bill, which was seen as a key test of his political legacy, was “evidence of the bold action that I’m prepared to take”.
+Speaking to reporters on the campaign trail on Friday, he said the legislation was “evidence of the bold action that I’m prepared to take”.

-“That’s the type of Prime Minister I am.
-That’s the type of leadership that I bring,” he said.
+He added: “That’s the type of Prime Minister I am.
+That’s the type of leadership that I bring.”